-Jam rockers Phish executed their annual New Years Eve show and gag, albeit with unexpected turns.
+Jam rockers Phish executed their annual New Years Eve show and gag, albeit with unexpected turns and clones.
 The show took place at Madison Square Garden to a sold-out crowd.
 The gag is an annual tradition where the band attempts to fool the audience during the third set.
 Over the years, the gags have become more theatrical, but this one included an unplanned element of surprise.

 The first set included a notably-funky jam “Halley’s Comet,” and the setlist delight, “Fluffhead.”
 Additionally, after “Axilla,” the band continued a story that was started on 12/30, and eventually referenced a pan flute player named Zamfir.
 Fishman was able to conjure up Zamfir, played by Richard Glasgow their tour manager, by saying his name.

 The second set was a non-stop jam that prepared the fans for the gag to come.
 Notable songs included “Punch You In the Eye” and “Mercury.”
 As the set ended, the crew removed all instruments from the stage, and left eight large covered cubes.